duckduckgrayduck/bulk-delete-annotations/README.md

 # Bulk Delete Annotations Add-On

-This repository contains a DocumentCloud AddOn that allows you to run through a selection or query of documents and delete annotations in mass.
+This repository contains a DocumentCloud AddOn that allows you to run through a selection or query of documents and delete annotations in bulk.